moorepants/learn-multibody-dynamics/vectors.rst

    3. Is :math:`\bar{r}^{P_2/P_1}` vector function of :math:`q_3` and :math:`q_4` in N?
    4. Is :math:`\bar{r}^{P_3/P_2}` vector function of :math:`q_1` and :math:`q_2` in N?

+.. todo:: Add a solution to this, but I sort of do below.

-We can now write position vectors relating pairs of points as we move from the base of the lamp to the light bulb.
+We can now write position vectors between pairs of points as we move from the base of the lamp to the light bulb.
 We'll do so with SymPy Mechanics.
 First create the necessary symbols and reference frames.